ModusCreateOrg/stop-watch-box/readme.md

 [stencil-component-starter](https://github.com/ionic-team/stencil-component-starter) was used to create this component.

-Here's the article that I wrote about creating web components wiht Stencil.
+Here's the article that I wrote about creating web components with Stencil.
 This repository is just a demo component created.
 You can use it in your projects however ;)

 ## DEMO